ErikKusch/Ecological-Network-Extinction-Simulations/README.md

 - Alejandro Ordonez ([OrcID](https://orcid.org/0000-0003-2873-4551))

 ## Key Findings
-1. Risk of primary extinction ought to be quantified using local extinction risk proxies rather than global assessments
-2. Incorporating network resilience mechanisms allows the exploration of more realistic extinction cascade outcomes
+1. Incorporating network resilience mechanisms allows the exploration of more realistic extinction cascade outcomes
-3. Bidirectional extinction cascades lead to greater ecosystem level changes than bottom-up or top-down cascades.
+2. Bidirectional extinction cascades lead to greater ecosystem level changes than bottom-up or top-down cascades.

 By implementing these guidelines, we conclusively show that current ecosystem forecast practices are likely to underpredict threats to ecosystems.
 While we have explored potential ecosystem projections rather than expected projections for each target ecosystem, our study framework represents a powerful approach to exploring more realistic ranges of future ecosystem scenarios than previous approaches.
 This new perspective will allow more effective targeting of conservation efforts.